yudhanjaya/yudhanjaya.github.io/_notes/2024-02-Low-power-writing.md

 Mine is not only customized exactly how I want it - it also pushes everything to a private Github repository when done.
 Not just everything I write - even its own configuration files sit there, which means any time I open up any of my devices, they download the files and adjust to anything I've changed, right down to the look and feel.

 With the Odin, this means I write on my low-power machine.
 Writing involves a fair bit of staring into the distance, pacing around, pottling about making cups of coffee, followed by frenzied bursts of action.

 I find that because of how Android scales text and handles apps, I lose the urge to tab out to Youtube or Reddit; switching is slightly less convenient than on a PC, and while multi-window is possible, it isn't pleasant.

+This has remarkable effects: I write more, and I write better.
+As someone who has ADHD, building environments where I can get away from the information firehose has become a critical part of functioning.

 Once the writing is done, I push to Github.
 I start up my main PC, do the edits there, convert it to a Word file, and send it off.